favourch/Notes-blog/docs/USMLE/MSK/Poliomyelitis.md

   - Polio
 share: true
 ---
 # Epidemiology
 - Poliovirus is still endemic in Afghanistan and Pakistan.

 ---
 # Etiology
-- Fecal-oral: absorption of poliovirus in the intestinal tract
+- <span style="background:rgba(240, 200, 0, 0.2)">Fecal-oral: absorption of poliovirus in the intestinal tract</span>
 - Incubation time: 7-14 days

 ---